mgiulini/github_workshop/README.md

 You or one of your colleagues decide that the project needs some changes.
 In our research context, let's assume that this means refining and improving our approach according to the following features.

-1. Our new score should contain the 'bsa' (buried surface area) value, that should be weighted with a weight equal to 0.01 in our score;
+1. Our new score should contain the `bsa` (buried surface area) value, that should be weighted with a weight equal to `0.01` in our score;
-2. unfortunately one model (**model_108**) has to be discarded, together with all the associated data (row), as we discovered that it was obtained with a wrong procedure;
+2. unfortunately one model (`model_108`) has to be discarded, together with all the associated data (row), as we discovered that it was obtained with a wrong procedure;
 3. our repository should contain a short piece of documentation to explain our approach to the problem.

 #### Divide the tasks between the members of the group

 ### Issues
 Every group member should create an issue about the desired feature
-- go to the main page of the repository and click on *Issues*
+- go to the main page of the repository and click on `Issues`
-- select *New issue*
+- select `New issue`
 - write a title and a description that briefly summarises the desired change
-- Click on *Assign to yourself*, on the right side of the page: this means that you're responsible for this modification to the project.
+- Click on `Assign to yourself`, on the right side of the page: this means that you're responsible for this modification to the project.
 Knowing this, other collaborators will not work on the same feature at the same time.
 - [Optional]: you can give a label to the issue by selecting one of the existing labels (on the right side of the page), or creating a new one

 ![image](figures/label.png)